csps-efpc/csps-llm/README.md

 * Make installation auto-detect the best back-end available, and configure it automatically. - hard
 * Add a feature to the user interface to expose which model is being used, per TBS guidance. - easy
 * Set up date formatting to be platform independent - trivial
+* ~~Bind Stable Diffusion - hard~~
+* Bind LLAVA as an image recognizer - hard
+* Add image sanitizer conditions and a clipboard binding for images to the UI. - medium
+* Add client-media capture of images to the mobile UI. - medium
+* Upgrade TTS engine from mimic-3 to Piper